apache/doris/docs/en/docs/lakehouse/multi-catalog/faq.md

     'fs.defaultFS' = 'hdfs://<your_nameservice_or_actually_HDFS_IP_and_port>'
     ```
 12. The values of the partition fields in the hudi table can be found on hive, but they cannot be found on doris.

-    When writing to HUDI through Flink Datastream, it is necessary to add partition fields in the avsc of the hudi table structure, and only configure hoodie. datasource. live_ sync.partition_ When fields are set, Hudi can generate partition fields on its own, but Doris cannot obtain them.
+    Doris and hive currently query hudi differently.
+Doris needs to add partition fields to the avsc file of the hudi table structure.
+If not added, it will cause Doris to query partition_ Val is empty (even if home. datasource. live_sync. partition_fields=partition_val is set)

+    ```
+    {
+        "type": "record",
+        "name": "record",
+        "fields": [{
+            "name": "partition_val",
+            "type": [
+                "null",
+                "string"
+                ],
+            "doc": "Preset partition field, empty string when not partitioned", "default": null
+            },
+            {
+            "name": "name",
+            "type": "string",
+            "doc": "名称"
+            },
+            {
+            "name": "create_time",
+            "type": "string",
+            "doc": "创建时间"
+            }
+        ]
+    }
+    ```